1988 ICS Niagara Conference

 However, the prophetic task requires criticism of the dominant worldview in order to come up with alternatives which will energize the covenant worldview.
 That’s why God told the Old Testament prophet Jeremiah to destroy before building; only passion can wake the Church from enculturation, Walsh pointed out.

 Prophets can come in various forms, Walsh said.
-There is the prophetic voice of Canadian singer/songwriter who creatively portrayed the experience of failed expectations that characterize our lives as a result of misplaced faith in a song entitled, “The Candy Man's Gone.”
+There is the prophetic voice of Canadian singer/songwriter Bruce Cockburn who creatively portrayed the experience of failed expectations that characterize our lives as a result of misplaced faith in a song entitled, “The Candy Man’s Gone.”
 Prophets spawned by the Reformed tradition include Bob Goudzwaard, author of Idols of Our Time, who has drawn attention to the results of worshipping the gods of scientism, technocism, and economism.

 Walsh said he recognized that his own claim that Western culture is self-destructing is not verifiable by scientific methods.
 Rather, it is a feeling rooted in real experience or valid cultural observation.
 As American theologian Langdon Gilkey observed, there is an autumnal chill in the air similar to that of other periods of cultural decline.